diegocasasbuenas/diegocasasbuenas/index.md

 # Exploring the World of Data Science and AI!

 Welcome to my portfolio!
 I am a Data Scientist with a strong background in machine learning, predictive modeling, and data-driven decision-making.
-My expertise lies in leveraging Python, SQL, NLP, and cloud computing to extract meaningful insights from complex datasets.
+My expertise lies in leveraging Python, SQL  and cloud computing to extract meaningful insights from complex datasets.

 Here, you’ll find a showcase of projects where I apply cutting-edge AI techniques to solve real-world problems.
 From sentiment analysis of Amazon reviews to predictive analytics and deep learning, each project reflects my commitment to innovation, efficiency, and impactful results.